splunk/SA-ctf_scoreboard/README.md

 1. Install Splunk Enterprise
     * The apps are designed to run on Linux and/or Mac OSX; they have never been tested on Splunk for Windows (Note: Tested with Splunk Enterprise version 7.0.3)
     * Download Splunk from [www.splunk.com](https://www.splunk.com/)
-    * Splunk installation instructions for [Linux](http://docs.splunk.com/Documentation/Splunk/7.0.3/Installation/InstallonLinux) and [Mac OSX](http://docs.splunk.com/Documentation/Splunk/7.0.3/Installation/InstallonMacOS)
+    * Refer to Splunk installation instructions for [Linux](http://docs.splunk.com/Documentation/Splunk/7.0.3/Installation/InstallonLinux) and [Mac OSX](http://docs.splunk.com/Documentation/Splunk/7.0.3/Installation/InstallonMacOS) as necessary
     * Set a strong password for the Splunk admin user
     * Set the Splunk timezone for the admin user
     * [Enable HTTPS](http://docs.splunk.com/Documentation/Splunk/7.0.3/Security/TurnonbasicencryptionwithSplunkWeb) on Splunk Web